 Once you have your tasks, milestones, durations and dependencies on your Gantt chart, you can start assigning tasks.
 This is where you give team members work.
 They are now responsible for meeting the due date of the tasks to which they are assigned.

-Project managers can use the Gantt chart as a visual guide to track the team’s progress as it works through their assignments.
+Project managers can use the Gantt chart to create a project schedule and as a visual guide to track the team’s progress as it works through their assignments.
 But there’s much more a Gantt chart can do if you’re working with a superior project management software.

 How ProjectManager.com Supersizes Your Gantt Chart

-Whether you’ve used our template or merely collected a task list in a spreadsheet, you can take it to the next level by importing the document into ProjectManager.com.
-You can import MS Project, CSV or Excel files and your tasks are spread out over a timeline automatically.
+Whether you’ve used our Gantt chart template or merely collected a task list in an Excel or Google Sheets spreadsheet, you can take it to the next level by importing the document into the ProjectManager.com Gantt chart maker.
+You can import MS Project, CSV or Excel files and your tasks are spread out over a bar chart timeline automatically.

-You can then pick and choose which columns you want on the left side of the Gantt chart.
-Once you add the durations of each task, they move across the timeline to the left.
-Milestones are added by diamond symbols and dependencies can be linked.
+You can then pick and choose which columns you want on the left side of the Gantt chart tool.
+There, you can add start and end dates, identify subtasks and estimate the duration of each activity.
+Milestones are added by diamond symbols and task dependencies can be linked.

-When it comes time to assign tasks to your team members, you can do so directly from our Gantt.
-Then team members can use the Gantt as a collaborative platform when they’re executing the tasks.
+When it comes time to assign tasks to your team members, you can do so directly from our Gantt chart tool.
+Then team members can use the Gantt chart view as a collaborative platform when they’re executing the tasks.
 Because ProjectManager.com is a cloud-based project management software, they can access it anywhere and at any time, which is great for distributed teams.

 Team members can also comment at the task level, adding documents as needed.
 We have unlimited file storage, so they can attach whatever images or handoffs are necessary.
 If a team member has a question for the project manager or another project member not assigned the task, they can @ them and that person will be notified by email, so they can join the discussion.